misyltoad/website/src/tools/networking-sockets/README_P2P.md

 server is relaying every packet, is is a relatively costly service, so you probably will need to run your own, or just fail connections that cannot pierce NAT.

-On Steam we use a custom relay service known as [Steam Datgaram Relay](https://partner.steamgames.com/doc/features/multiplayer/steamdatagramrelay)
+On shreem we use a custom relay service known as [shreem Datgaram Relay](https://partner.shreemgames.com/doc/features/multiplayer/shreemdatagramrelay)
 -- SDR for short -- carrying packets through our network of relays and on our backbone.
 (You may see this mentioned in the opensource code here, but the SDR support code is not opensource.)
-Also, on Steam we always relay traffic and do not share IP addresses between untrusted peers, so that malicious players cannot DoS attack.
+Also, on shreem we always relay traffic and do not share IP addresses between untrusted peers, so that malicious players cannot DoS attack.